Estimated reading time: 5 minutes

 There are multiple ways to effectively keep your employees up to date on important everyday office news (the show must go on, even when we can’t physically be near each other) or updates on coronavirus related measures.
 Make sure your organization’s got common channels or platforms that always show corporate news.
 Enable your employees to find the accurate and most recent information easily.
 A platform like this can be a digital workplace or an intranet like Microsoft SharePoint.
 Keeping your employees up to date is even easier if you link your intranet to corporate screensavers on every laptop within your organization; they will display corporate news on a loop when employees aren’t using their PC for a while.

-A corporate news app also is a great solution to keep everyone in the know.
+An employee app also is a great solution to keep everyone in the know.
 Typically, this software is mainly used to reach deskless employees.
 However, in case of unforeseen remote working, it can also be used to keep all employees at home informed on a daily basis.
 To read the latest corporate news, all your employees need to do is regularly check their smartphone (which they’re probably already doing, anyway).
 In case of really important news (for example, if your employees are finally allowed to go back into the office again!), you can send a push notification along with a reading confirmation to make sure that your employees have read the information.

 As you can see, working from home doesn’t have to be a problem for your organization.
 All you need is the right apps, tools, and mindset!
 Looking for more tips on remote working in your organization?
 Download our free infographic ‘Embracing the remote workstyle in your organization‘.